oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 does not specify
 `application/http`[[,]{style="font-family:\"Arial\",sans-serif"}]{.Datatype}
-the response MUST include the [`AsyncResult`](#sec_HeaderAsyncResult) [response header.
+the response MUST include the [`AsyncResult`](#sec_HeaderAsyncResult) response header.
 Any other headers, along with the response body, represent the result of the completed asynchronous operation.
-]{.MsoHyperlink}If the `GET` request to the status monitor includes an `OData-MaxVersion `header with a value of `4.0` and no `Accept`[[ ]{style="font-family:\"Arial\",sans-serif"}]{.Datatype}header, or an `Accept`[[ ]{style="font-family:\"Arial\",sans-serif"}]{.Datatype}header
+If the `GET` request to the status monitor includes an `OData-MaxVersion `header with a value of `4.0` and no `Accept`[[ ]{style="font-family:\"Arial\",sans-serif"}]{.Datatype}header, or an `Accept`[[ ]{style="font-family:\"Arial\",sans-serif"}]{.Datatype}header